MISAU-DIS/sis-rme-etl/README.md

 - *extraTableDataSource*: An optional list of auxiliary tables to be used as additional data sources during transformation.
 - *extraQueryDataSource*: An optional list of custom queries used as additional data sources.
 - *extraObjectDataSource*: An optional list of object-based data source configurations.
+- *queryOrderingInfo*: provide the ordering to be used when querying the src table.
+The fields list the ordering fields and the supported types are "ASC" and "DSC";
 - *onConflict*: Refers to [dstConf.onConflict](#onConflict), defining how conflicts should be handled during processing.

 Below are additional details for the more complex configurations within *srcConf*.